Let’s talk about these damaging yet totally avoidable and all-too-common Pinterest mistakes that hurt your business.

 Let me know where I should send your free copy of the Viral Pin Formula book:

 For complete lessons on how to use Canva, and how to brand your pins, blog and other online content effectively and affordably, enroll in my Pinterest Marketing Course, which covers every aspect of using Pinterest as a marketing tool.

 Pinterest Mistake #2 – Neglecting Pinterest SEO

-But regardless of the recent social capabilities of the platform, it’s important to know that the thing that matters most about Pinterest is that it is a search engine.
+It’s important to know that the thing that matters most about Pinterest is that it is a search engine, not a social network.

 Because it is a search engine, SEO is the one crucial thing you need to take into consideration.